(effective July 1, 2023 – June 30, 2024)

 eNCC offers the service of administering survey questions before or after completing a dietary recall.
 Responses are recorded and electronic data are submitted to the client for analysis.
 Questions about a participant’s physical activity level; nutrition knowledge, attitudes, and beliefs; and other behavioral characteristics may be asked.

 fThe University of Minnesota will apply (add) a facilities and administrative/indirect cost to projects based on established rates.
-For NIH funded studies, the indirect rate is currently 54%, and will increase to 55% in FY2022.
+For NIH funded studies, the indirect rate is currently 55% for FY2023.